-New Poets Wednesday: Kyrra Miller
+New Poets Wednesday - My Leg Hurts - by Kyrra Miller

 Kyrra is a student at Post University located in Waterbury, Connecticut.
 The University offers classroom and online instruction.
 This poem was offered in a Post U creative writing class.